5 Reasons Credit Card Debt Consolidation Fails

 The one option for consolidation that won’t allow this to happen

 There is one solution for credit card debt consolidation that can help prevent taking on new debt too early.
 That’s a debt management program, which is a professionally assisted form of debt consolidation.
 You work with a consumer credit counseling agency to enroll and they oversee your journey out of debt.

-When you enroll in a debt management program, your creditors freeze your existing accounts.
-You can’t make any new charges until you complete the program.
+When you enroll in a debt management program, your creditors close your existing accounts.
 You also can’t apply for new credit cards until you graduate.
 The counseling team helps you balance your budget, so you don’t need to rely on credit to get by.

 Although this can be tough at first, it is a way to help force a break from your dependence on credit.

 Linda P. — Discovers It’s Not Hard to Live Credit-FreeLinda thought living without credit cards would be impossible, but with the help of Consolidated Credit and a debt management program, she developed better credit habits to break the cycle of debt.

 Fail Factor No. 5: You have a significant change in your situation

 Even if you choose the right option for credit card debt consolidation in the right circumstances, things can go wrong.
 If you lose your job or you have a serious medical emergency, it can prevent you from keeping up with your payments.
 So, even the best laid plans for debt elimination can go awry.

 In this case, you have a few options: